clintjedwards/gofer/documentation/src/troubleshooting.md

 ## Debugging Custom Tasks

-When custom tasks aren't working quite right, it helps to have some simple custom tasks that you can use to debug.
+When custom tasks aren't working quite right, it helps to have some simple tasks that you can use to debug.
 Gofer provides a few of these to aid in debugging.

 | Name | Image                                  | Description                                                                                                                                                              |
 | ---- | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |